trustyai-explainability/trustyai-explainability-python/docs/tutorial.rst

 	from trustyai.model import Model
 	model = Model(predict_fun=linear_model)

-Finally, we'll establish the data point we are explaining by using the TrustyAI :func:`~trustyai.model.simple_prediction` function.
-This wraps the input and output of our model into a :class:`Prediction` object, which is what TrustyAI uses to produce explanations:
+Finally, we'll establish the data point we are explaining by using the the input and output of our model, which is what TrustyAI uses to produce explanations:

 .. code-block:: python
 	:linenos:
 	:lineno-start: 9

-	from trustyai.model import simple_prediction

 	model_input = np.random.rand(1, 5)
 	model_output = model(model_input)
-	prediction = simple_prediction(model_input, model_output)

 The above steps will look the same for nearly any desired use-case for any model and data.
-In summary, we:

-1) Wrapped the predict function into a :class:`~trustyai.model.Model`
-2) Wrapped the desired prediction-to-be-explained into a :class:`Prediction`

 LIME
 ----